julianwhite/libuino/README.md

 libuino/examples/ folder, there is a corresponding, similarly named sketch (.ino file) in libuino/arduino_libuino/examples/.

-From your Arduino IDE or intools or commandline AVR compiler of choice, build and upload libuino_helloworld.ino to your Arduino.
+From your Arduino IDE or inotools or commandline AVR compiler of choice, build and upload libuino_helloworld.ino to your Arduino.

 To execute the examples, return to the libuino/examples/ directory,